 What is the process for permanently closing JFK Drive to vehicular traffic?

-Permanent street closures require involvement from a number of City stakeholders, including the San Francisco Municipal Transportation Agency, the Department of Recreation and Parks, and the San Francisco Board of Supervisors.
+Permanent street closures require involvement from a number of City stakeholders, including the SFMTA, the Department of Recreation and Parks, and the San Francisco Board of Supervisors.
 Any change to the current status of streets in Golden Gate Park will require a change in the Park Code, but only if the Board of Supervisors votes in favor of the change.

 Does the Academy support efforts to travel sustainably and reduce emissions?